JKKross/red_zebra/README.md

 **Master** is most likely a little bit ahead of the App Store version - given our example probably something like 1.3 or 1.2.10.

 (The first App Store version was 1.0.
 All the previous versions/branches were kinda random in-development branches)

+### Contributing:

+I don't expect anyone to consider contributing to this low-profile app.

+That said: if you wanna contribute (for example, if you are a beginner like me & want to make your first pull request), just open an issue or send me an e-mail and we can discuss the details! 😎
+Especially if you are a beginner - don't be afraid to contact me, I'm a human, just like you! 🙃